Strathcona County's recycling changes a success - FortSaskOnline.com

 It's been nearly a month since Strathcona County stopped accepting soft plastics for recycling.

 The new regulations surrounding plastic came into effect on September 10.
-While there have been some challenges, it has gone better than expected according to Leah Seabrook, manager of waste management and community energy with the County.
+While there have been some challenges, it has gone better than expected according to Leah Seabrook, manager of waste management and community energy with the county.

 "We really geared up to be there, ready for residents, to answer their questions and be available on the phone," Seabrook explained.
 "We actually found that, because we announced the changes in June and gave everybody the course of the summer, we felt like most people had gotten onboard by the time the September changes came."